DragonMinded/netboot/homebrew/README.md

 For ease of tracking down program bugs, an exception handler is present which prints out the system registers, stack address and PC at the point of exception.
 For further convenience, debugging information is left in an elf file that resides in the build/ directory of an example you might be building.
 To locate the offending line of code when an exception is displayed, you can run `sh4-linux-gnu-addr2line --exe=build/naomi.elf <displayed PC address>` and the function and line of code where the exception occurred will be displayed for you.

 If you are looking for a great resource for programming, the first thing I would recommend is https://github.com/Kochise/dreamcast-docs which is mostly relevant to the Naomi.
 For memory maps and general low-level stuff, Mame's https://github.com/mamedev/mame/blob/master/src/mame/drivers/naomi.cpp is extremely valuable.
 Also the headers for various libnaomi modules contain descriptions for how to use the functions found within.
 And of course, you can look at the source code to the various examples or the included netdimm menu to see some actual code.

+*NOTE*: the toolchain and associated scripts build on top of the python code in the root of this repo.
+To successfully build and run the examples you will need to first set up dependencies and such.
+Please see the readme at the root of this repo for more details!

 TODOs
 =====